-I’m also a solo traveler who has been to 49 countries (at the time of writing).
+I’m also a solo traveler who has been to over 50 countries (at the time of writing).
 In my free time, I blog and sometimes write short stories.
 I’ve had several short stories published by local publishers.

 Click here to find out more about me.